Elon Musk shows off Interplanetary Transport System

 In a presentation akin to something out of science fiction, Elon Musk, founder and CEO of SpaceX, announced the Interplanetary Transport System (ITS).
 The two-stage rocket would be bigger and send more payloads to orbit (and beyond) than anything in the history of spaceflight.

-At the 67th International Astronautical Congress held in Guadalajara, Mexico, Musk detailed the components of ITS – a giant booster stage with a giant spaceship totaling 400 feet (122 meters) tall.
+At the 67th International Astronautical Congress held in Guadalajara, Mexico, Musk detailed the components of ITS – a giant booster stage with an equally giant spaceship totaling 400 feet (122 meters) tall.
 The NewSpace entrepreneur’s discussion was titled “Making humans a Multiplanetary Species”.

 The booster stage would be 254 feet (77.5 meters) tall and 39 feet (12 meters) wide.
 It would sport 42 raptor engines at the bottom – coincidentally, the same number as the “Answer to the Ultimate Question of Life, the Universe, and Everything” in one of Musk’s favorite books, The Hitchhiker’s Guide to the Galaxy.